cchrispy/LogicProgramQs/README.md

 #### The locker problem
 There are 100 lockers and 100 students.
 When a student visits a locker he will open it if it's closed, or he will close it if it's open.
 All lockers are initially closed.
 Student 1 visits every locker (so he will open them all).
 Student 2 visits every other locker (so he will close the 2nd, 4th, 6th...).
 Student 3 visits every third locker (so he will change the state of the 3rd, 6th, 9th...).
 This continues until all 100 students have had a turn with the lockers.
 Which lockers are still open?
 Can you write an algorithm to figure it out?
 In constant space?

+#### The hat problem
+100 prisoners stand in a line.
+A black or white hat is placed on each person.
+They don't know the color of their own hat or anybody's behind them, but they can see the hats of everyone standing in front of them.
+Starting from the back, a guard asks them for the color of their hat one by one.
+If they get it right they're free to go, otherwise they go to jail.
+What's a plan the prisoners can come up with (before they line up) to maximize their chances of guessing their hat color correctly?